 Whew!
-I’ve been so swamped with back to school, football, and life in general!
+I’ve been so swamped with back to school and life in general!
 I feel like my poor little blog is so neglected!
 For fun, I thought I’d do a quick sharing session of my first week of school–in anchor charts!
+Back to school anchor charts are posted all over my room right now.
 These are in no particular order…and, of course, this is just a teeny piece of our week.
+Also, please remember that these are my “final copies”…the real work happened on the white board WITH students.
+I then reorganize and rewrite the information so it’s easy to access and read.
+These are the students’ ideas with guidance from me.

-As we kicked off writer’s workshop, we brainstormed a list of what we thought would make our writing times productive…can’t lie–the “take risks” one was mine! #growthmindset
+As we kicked off writer’s workshop, we brainstormed a list of what we thought would make our writing times productive.
+I can’t lie–the “take risks” one was mine! #growthmindset This back to school anchor chart is one I refer to ALL year long!

 One thing we are really working on is a part of what Fisher and Frey refer to as the “helping curriculum’.
 With this, we explicitly teach how to offer help, politely decline help, accept help, and ask for help.
 We practiced by doing challenging word puzzles, jigsaws, and projects.